AA1374/Hex-Trust-Assessment/Question-3/README.md

-# Task 1: Understanding the Funding Rate in Perpetual Futures

-## What is the funding rate associated with a perpetual future?
+# Task 1: What is the funding rate associated with a perpetual future?
 The funding rate in perpetual futures is a periodic payment exchanged between traders holding long and short positions.
 This mechanism ensures that the price of the perpetual futures contract remains close to the underlying asset's spot price.

 ## Funding Rate Calculation Logic